venmo/flaskeleton/README.md

 How to run
 -----------
-Go into the app main directory. run `python main.py`
+Go into the app main directory and run `python main.py`
-That's all (make sure you have that constants file constants.py and you installed those libraries mentioned above)!
+That's all (make sure you have that constants file, constants.py, and you have installed those libraries mentioned above)!

 Venmo API Integration Example
 -----------------------------